12 Proven Ways to Extend Laptop Battery Life on Windows and Linux (2025 Guide)

 11. Close Unused Tabs and Background Browser Processes

-Browsers like Chrome and Firefox are well known about CPU and RAM usage.Chromium-based browsers tend to offer more energy efficiency than others.It has inbuilt features,optimization and task performing.
+Browsers like Chrome and Firefox are well known for CPU and RAM usage.
+Chromium-based browsers tend to offer more energy efficiency than others.
+It has built-in features, optimization, and task performance.

 • Use extensions like The Great Suspender (Windows) or built-in memory saver features.